MyPureCloud/developer-center-blog/source/2018-09-11-access-local-service-from-the-cloud/index.html.markdown

     **Production Tip:** _When running ngrok in a non-dev environment, you will need to upgrade your ngrok license to either the Pro or
     Business plan.
 This will allow you to use TLS as well as use reserved domain names.
-When using the Free ngrok version, the URL used will change every time you restart the ngrok the process.
+When using the Free ngrok version, the URL used will change every time you restart the ngrok process.
 More information can be found here:
     [https://ngrok.com/pricing](https://ngrok.com/pricing)_

 2. When you start ngrok, you can configure using only command line params OR you create a config file.